Visual Composer Cannot Read Property 'removeclass' of Undefined

 Here'south the stack trace for this error, with the only important lines highlighted:

-TypeError: Cannot read property 'map' of undefined at App (App.js:ix) at renderWithHooks (react-dom.development.js:10021) at mountIndeterminateComponent (react-dom.development.js:12143) at beginWork (react-dom.development.js:12942) at HTMLUnknownElement.callCallback (react-dom.development.js:2746) at Object.invokeGuardedCallbackDev (react-dom.development.js:2770) at invokeGuardedCallback (react-dom.development.js:2804) at beginWork $1 (react-dom.development.js:16114) at performUnitOfWork (react-dom.development.js:15339) at workLoopSync (react-dom.evolution.js:15293) at renderRootSync (react-dom.development.js:15268) at performSyncWorkOnRoot (react-dom.development.js:15008) at scheduleUpdateOnFiber (react-dom.evolution.js:14770) at updateContainer (react-dom.development.js:17211) at eval (react-dom.development.js:17610) at unbatchedUpdates (react-dom.development.js:15104) at legacyRenderSubtreeIntoContainer (react-dom.development.js:17609) at Object.render (react-dom.development.js:17672) at evaluate (alphabetize.js:7) at z (eval.js:42) at G.evaluate (transpiled-module.js:692) at exist.evaluateTranspiledModule (manager.js:286) at exist.evaluateModule (manager.js:257) at compile.ts:717 at l (runtime.js:45) at Generator._invoke (runtime.js:274) at Generator.forEach.eastward. < computed > [as next] (runtime.js:97) at t (asyncToGenerator.js:3) at i (asyncToGenerator.js:25)
+TypeError: Cannot read property 'map' of undefined at App (App.js:ix) at renderWithHooks (react-dom.development.js:10021) at mountIndeterminateComponent (react-dom.development.js:12143) at beginWork (react-dom.development.js:12942) at HTMLUnknownElement.callCallback (react-dom.development.js:2746) at Object.invokeGuardedCallbackDev (react-dom.development.js:2770) at invokeGuardedCallback (react-dom.development.js:2804) at beginWork $1 (react-dom.development.js:16114) at performUnitOfWork (react-dom.development.js:15339) at workLoopSync (react-dom.evolution.js:15293) at renderRootSync (react-dom.development.js:15268) at performSyncWorkOnRoot (react-dom.development.js:15008) at scheduleUpdateOnFiber (react-dom.evolution.js:14770) at updateContainer (react-dom.development.js:17211) at eval (react-dom.development.js:17610) at unbatchedUpdates (react-dom.development.js:15104) at legacyRenderSubtreeIntoContainer (react-dom.development.js:17609) at Object.render (react-dom.development.js:17672) at evaluate (alphabetize.js:7) at z (eval.js:42) at G.evaluate (transpiled-module.js:692) at exist.evaluateTranspiledModule (manager.js:286) at exist.evaluateModule (manager.js:257) at compile.ts:717 at l (runtime.js:45) at Generator._invoke (runtime.js:274) at Generator.forEach.eastward. < computed > [as next] (runtime.js:97) at t (asyncToGenerator.js:3) at i (asyncToGenerator.js:25) I wasn't kidding when I said you could ignore nearly of it!
+The kickoff two lines are all we care near here.

 The first line is the mistake message, and every line later on that spells out the unwound stack of function calls that led to information technology.